launchdarkly-labs/launchdarkly-solutions-kit/Automation/team_manager/README.md

 # TeamManager - LaunchDarkly Team Management Tool

 TeamManager is a command-line tool that helps you explore and manage your LaunchDarkly teams and their roles.
 It gives you a clear view of which teams have which roles, how roles are spread out, and where you can make improvements.
-It comes with handy features for analyzing templates and creating or applying patches to update roles more efficiently.
+It comes with handy features for analyzing role-scoped policy and creating or applying patches to update roles more efficiently.

 ## Features